Scholarships are a valuable investment in our collective future and help turn promising potential into meaningful careers.

 Senator Pete Domenici made immense contributions to the Los Alamos National Laboratory, the LANL Foundation, and the communities of Northern New Mexico.
 To honor Senator Domenici for these contributions, the LANL Foundation established the Senator Pete Domenici Endowed Scholarship Fund.
 In “Pete’s spirit,” the fund is dedicated to providing college scholarships to local high school seniors who demonstrate outstanding leadership in their schools and communities and who exhibit academic excellence and financial need.
 These awards help foster the competitiveness of New Mexico’s workforce in an increasingly complex global economy.
 This fund annually awards one $10,000 scholarship (four-year $2,500 award) in each of the seven Northern New Mexico counties served by the Foundation.
 Senator Domenici played a leadership role in obtaining a $35 million appropriation for the LANL Foundation’s endowment.

-LAESF is building an endowment from contributions made primarily by retired LANL employees to provide scholarships for students pursuing degrees critical to the needs of the Laboratory and the region.
+This endowment became fully funded in 2018 and continues to grow from contributions made primarily by retired LANL employees to provide scholarships for students pursuing degrees critical to the needs of the Laboratory and the region.
 Emphasis for these awards will be placed on students who have high academic achievement and financial need.
 Preference will be given to students who are pursuing STEM degrees.

 Bret Knapp Endowed Memorial Scholarship Fund